Last Updated on

 Though most visitors to Peru fly in and out of Lima, usually to get to Cusco, the Sacred Valley and Machu Picchu, this desert city is worth exploring for at least a few days.
 Here are the best ways to do that:

-You’ll walk around the main square – the Plaza Mayor – with its striking goldenrod colonial buildings, then enter the hushed Monastery of San Francisco to descend into the catacombs, once the city cemetery and still thick with the bones of the dead.
+You’ll walk around the city’s historic center – the Plaza Mayor – with its striking goldenrod colonial architecture.
+Enter the hushed Monastery of San Francisco to descend into the catacombs, once the city cemetery and still thick with the bones of the dead.

 Along the way, Lucas or your guide will point out the places that make Lima so special.
 “Here’s something you won’t find in America,” he said as we rounded a corner.
 “It’s the Cuban Embassy.”